-So we start with the quantum efficiency of a detector.
+So, we start with the quantum efficiency of a detector.
 What is the quantum efficiency?
-Quantum efficiency refers to the fraction of the fractional number of carriers generated per incident photon, fractional number of carriers generated.

-So eta=if you consider a photodetector here and there is a photon flux, which is incident here, photon flux phi, phi is the photon flux.
-Photon flux means if P optical is the power P optical/h nu energy of one photon.
-This is the photon flux.
-Photon flux is the number of photons incident per unit time photon flux.
+Quantum efficiency refers to the fraction of the fractional number of carriers generated per incident photon, fractional number of carriers generated, so eta is equal to, if you consider a photodetector here and there is a photon flux, which is incident here, photon flux, phi, phi is the photon flux, photon flux, photon flux.
+Photon flux means, if p optical is the power, p optical divided by h nu, energy of one photon, this is the photon flux.

-So if phi is the photon flux then P/h nu gives you phi.
-Eta is the ratio of the carrier flux generated, which contribute to the photocurrent.
-Photocurrent refers to the photo generated current/the incident photon flux.
-Everything will become clear.
-Carrier flux generated that is number of carrier's electron hole pairs.
-An incident photon generates an electron hole pair and the electron hole pairs generated, which contribute.
+Photon flux is the number of photons incident per unit time, photon flux.
+So, if phi is the photon flux, then p divided by h nu gives you. phi eta is the ratio of the carrier flux, carrier flux generated, generated, which, which contribute, contributes to the photocurrent, to the photocurrent.
+Photocurrent refers to the photon generated current divided by the incident photon flux, incident photon flux; everything will become clear, incident photon flux.
+Carrier flux generated, that is, number of carrier electron-hole pairs.
+An incident photon generates an electron-hole pair and the electron-hole pairs generated, which contribute, there is a clause here, generated, which contribute or that contributes to the photocurrent in the external circuit divided by the incident photon flux.